 In the most generic scenario, many IoT devices may be connected locally to a single (or few) IoT gateways.
-This reduces the cost of Internet connectivity per IoT sensor, where otherwise having WAN (Wide Area Network) connectivity on every IoT sensor may not be practically possible or simply cost prohibitive.
+This reduces the cost of Internet connectivity per IoT sensor, where otherwise having WAN (Wide Area Network) connectivity on every IoT sensor may not be practically possible or affordable.

 Wired Internet access should be at the top of the connectivity option list for an IoT gateway.
-However, depending on the use case and the industry that the IoT solution is being used, wired Internet may not be available (such as outdoors, moving vehicles, farms, oil rigs etc).
-In these cases, a wireless IoT gateway (also known as LTE IoT gateway) might be the next best option.
+However, depending on the use case and the industry that the IoT solution is being used, wired Internet may not be available.
+Locations such as moving vehicles, farms, oil rigs and outdoors in general may have difficulty obtaining a wired connection.
+In these cases, a wireless IoT gateway (also known as LTE or 5G IoT gateway) might be the next best option.

-In further challenging environments, perhaps 3G, 4G, LTE may also not be available.
+In further challenging environments, perhaps 3G, 4G, LTE or 5G may also not be available.
 In these cases, satellite or some other unorthodox connectivity such as point-to-point wireless might be the only option.

 Multi-WAN IoT gateways (or IoT gateways with Broadband Bonding capabilities) are good options for scenarios where the gateway is expected to intelligently adapt and shield network problems from the system.
-In a modern wireless Broadband Bonding router, the IoT gateway can take several WAN connections, 3G, 4G, LTE or any other IP based Internet connectivity and by means of monitoring the WAN links, steer the flows in the right path.
-This means in the middle of sensor data transfers, in case of link blackouts or brownouts, the IoT gateway is capable of changing lanes to another WAN line without loosing the flow semantics.
+In a modern wireless Broadband Bonding router, the IoT gateway can take several WAN connections, 3G, 4G, LTE, 5G or any other IP based Internet connectivity and by means of monitoring the WAN links, steer the flows in the highest performing path.
+This means that during sensor data transfers, in case of link blackouts or brownouts, the IoT gateway is capable of changing lanes to another WAN line without losing the flow semantics.

-Another important expect of the IoT gateway is the built-in security.
-Being able to firewall outside world from the sensor flows, as well as using encrypted tunneling mechanisms when taking the data from the sensor network and transferring to the sink servers for the sensor data is crucial.
+Another important aspect of the IoT gateway is the built-in security.
+Being able to firewall the outside world from the sensor flows, as well as using encrypted tunneling mechanisms when taking the data from the sensor network and transferring to the sink servers is crucial.

-IoT use cases, both in industrial and consumer settings is expected for fast growth.
-Certainly, some of the data processing will be completed in the cloud and therefore it is important to avoid a performance bottleneck within the IoT solution, which we believe is possible by taking advantage of IoT gateways that are equipped with Broadband Bonding technologies.
+IoT use cases, both in industrial and consumer settings, is expected to grow rapidly.
+Certainly, some of the data processing will be completed in the cloud and therefore it is important to avoid a performance bottleneck within the IoT solution, which is possible by taking advantage of IoT gateways that are equipped with Broadband Bonding technologies.